AbrarAlkathami/smart-library/README.md

 ## Usage
   #### Accessing the Chatbot Interface
+  - Ensure the FastAPI server is running.
-    Navigate to the Streamlit app URL provided in your terminal to interact with the chatbot.
+  - Navigate to the Streamlit app URL provided in your terminal to interact with the chatbot.

   #### Accessing the Book Library Interface
+  - Ensure the FastAPI server is running.
-    Open index.html in your browser to view and search for books in the library.
+  - Open index.html in your browser to view and search for books in the library.